-College can be difficult.
+College can be challenging.
 From new professors to unfamiliar subject matters to balancing life and coursework, our faculty and staff, and even your own peers, are dedicated to making sure you succeed.
 With individualized attention from highly-trained personal, most students at Washington and Lee find their academic stride.

 At Washington and Lee, the academic advising system is fundamental to undergraduate education, providing resources for students to not only to meet graduation requirements, but also to become educated human beings with well-developed intellect and character.Academic advisors encourage students to take responsibility for their own educations and academic actions, engage in conversation beyond the classroom and help students to explore and serve a larger world through study abroad, community service, postgraduate education, and the commencement of productive careers.